 Field of Interest Funds

 These funds support a broad area of charitable interest, such as the environment, the arts, or education.
-Once the donor determines the issue(s) to support, the Foundation awards grants to charitable programs within the field of interest and has the flexibility to respond to changing opportunities within that field.
-Donors may decide to provide support in the region or a particular locale.
+The Foundation awards grants to charitable programs within the field of interest and has the flexibility to respond to changing opportunities within that field.
+Donors may decide to provide support in the Central Susquehanna region, a particular locality, or elsewhere.

 Grantmaking: The fundholder and Foundation staff work together each year to identify organizations that meet the specific issues and/or service area that the fund serves.
 Often, the nonprofit organizations will complete a grant application for this type of fund, allowing the fundholder to choose which organizations to support.

-These funds are designed for donors who are interested in supporting students within the community who attend qualified educational institutions.
-Guidelines for candidate selection and award can be determined by the donor, including the class and nature of the award (field, school, class of student, etc.).
+These funds are designed for donors to create post-secondary scholarships to support students within the community served by the Foundation who attend qualified educational institutions.
+Guidelines for candidate selection and award can be determined by the donor, including the class and nature of the award (particular field, school, class of student, etc.).

 Grantmaking: The fundholder decides the criteria for the scholarship, and students complete applications for funding each year.
 Recipients are chosen by the fundholder in consultation with a committee (typically made up of Foundation staff, school district faculty, and other community members).